 - Desire to upgrade a link is thwarted by inability to upgrade all participants on

 the channel at the same time.

-correctly could stave off catastrophic increases in retries and eventual
+Doing delays correctly could stave off catastrophic increases in retries and eventual disconnection.

-Rule = Design all links to be collision free.
+Rule = Design all network links to be point to point.